What is PCOS?

 Some Medicines to Treat PCOS

-• Metformin (Glucophage, Fortamet) is used to treat type 2 diabetes in diabetic patients.
+- Metformin (Glucophage, Fortamet) is used to treat type 2 diabetes in diabetic patients.
 It also increases insulin production, which aids in PCOS treatment.
-Metformin may be effective if used along with a good diet and regular exercise.
-This aids in weight loss, a drop in blood sugar, and a regular menstrual cycle.
+Medicines will work in a better way if it is used with a good diet and regular exercise.

 May need surgery in some cases